Treating oral (tooth, gum and jaw) problems with "energetic" remedies

 Homeopathic help with chronic dental pain

-Apparently, chronic gum problems as well as toothache responds well to homeopathic remedies.
+Apparently, chronic gum problems as well as toothache respond well to homeopathic remedies.
 Compare homeopathic toothache remedies.

 Developed by German physician Dr. Wilhelm Heinrich Schüßler (1821-1898, also spelled Schuessler in non-German texts), cell salts are based on inorganic mineral salts and akin (but not fully identical) to homeopathic remedies (since their mode of action is not based on the homeopathic "like cures like" principle).